the-gdmo/TheRepBot/README.md

 You can also set an optional post flair if a point is awarded, such as to mark the question as "Resolved".

-The app has backup and restore functionality, which enables points to be preserved if you uninstall the app or if you want to import data from a previous reputation points app.
-For technical details of this function, please [see here](https://www.reddit.com/r/fsvapps/wiki/reputatorbotbackup/).
-THIS BIT IS FROM u/fsv'S CODE AND TAKEN STRAIGHT FROM THEIR REPUTATORBOT PROJECT.

 ## Limitations

 * The optional leaderboard will not pull in points for users until this app awards one.
 If you have previously used /u/Clippy_Office_Asst or a similar bot to award reputation points in the past, this will make the leaderboard misleading unless you restore from a backup.